In Memoriam: Remembering Michael Lewis

 Jimmie stayed on in a consultancy role and worked on the early stages of the Innovations series, as it became, and we’d sometimes meet Michael for long boozy lunches.
 He’d often seem ever so slightly adrift, spending a lot of time and money going to the opera and following the England cricket team around the world.
 There was a string of doomed relationships with younger partners and possibly more solitary drinking then was strictly healthy.

-Michael occasionally make noises about one last book he felt he had in him.
+Michael occasionally made noises about one last book he felt he had in him.
 I remember him talking a lot about his excitement on discovering how central chunking was to spoken Chinese and his this was related to his latest idea… but in the end, it all came to naught.
 As we started to establish ourselves and stand on our own two feet, we saw him less.
 A pint now and again when down in Brighton, the odd email.

-His last hurrah came at a conference we organized in 2013 to mark the twentieth anniversary of The Lexical Approach.
+His last hurrah came at a conference we organised in 2013 to mark the twentieth anniversary of The Lexical Approach.
 He gave a talk, engaged most entertainingly in a Q&A and then held court in our local boozer after the thing had wound up.

 I saw him twice after that, once when I took him out for lunch after catching him wandering round Brighton IATEFL looking slightly lost, a bit dishevelled and clearly slightly the worse for wear.
 He’d sauntered around unrecognised for half an hour, now a stranger in a world that not fifteen years previously he’d been a king of.